SuGarcias/FluToDoApp/README.md

 - Use the "+" button to create a new task.
 ![Create new Task](/img/createTask.png)

-- Click on a task card to view its details or mark it as done.
+- Click on a task card to view its details
 ![Tasks Details on Click](/img/onClick.png)

 - Edit or delete tasks using the provided buttons.
 ![Edit Tasks](/img/editTask.png)

-- Check the checkbox to mark the task done.
+- Check the checkbox to mark the task as done.
 ![Check the Checkbox](/img/onCheck.png)